Avaiga/taipy-doc/docs/knowledge_base/demos/Churn Classification.md

 In the fast-paced world of business, retaining customers is a top priority.
 The Churn Classification demo, powered by Taipy, is here to revolutionize customer retention.
-In this article, we'll explore this multi-page application that encompasses data visualization, model management, model comparison, and predictive analytics.
+In this demo, we'll explore this multi-page application that encompasses data visualization, model management, model comparison, and predictive analytics.

 # Understanding Churn Classification